 Early symptoms (usually within 24 hours):

-- flu like symptoms begin to occur, such as diarrhea, nausea, fever, confusion, dizziness, weakness and general malaise
+- flu like symptoms begin to occur, such as diarrhea, nausea, fever, confusion, dizziness, weakness and general malaise; and

 Advanced symptoms (usually within 3–4 days):

-- the limb may begin to have large, dark marks, that will become blisters filled with blackish fluid
+- the limb may begin to have large, dark marks, that will become blisters filled with blackish fluid; and

 Critical symptoms (usually within 4–5 days):

-- the body begins to go into septic shock from the toxins the bacteria are giving off
+- the body begins to go into septic shock from the toxins the bacteria are giving off; and

 How the skin and tissue look can help the doctor diagnose a necrotizing soft tissue infection.
 Often a patient will be diagnosed in the operating room by a surgeon.
 Imaging tests, such as CT scans, are sometimes helpful, as are tests performed on blood, fluids or tissue from the infected area.